 Suggested analysis is to be made at different levels (farm, eco-system, regional, sectors, national, international) according to type of eco-challenge and scale of collective actions necessary to mitigate specific eco-problems and risks for each component of natural environment (soils waters, air, etc.) and integrally for natural environment as a whole.
 It is not one time exercise completing in the last stage with a perfect system of eco-management.
-It is rather a permanent process which is to improve eco-management along with evolution of natural environment, individual and communities (social) awareness and preferences, and modernization of technologies and institutional environment.
-Besides, public (local, national, international) failure is also possible (and often prevail) which brings us into the next cycle in improvement of ecomanagement in agriculture.

-Comparative institutional analysis let define efficiency and potential of divers mechanisms and modes of management to deal with diverse problems and risks associated with natural environment.
-Moreover, it let improve design of the new forms of public intervention according to the specific market, institutional and natural environment of a particular farms, eco-system, region, sub-sector, country, and in terms of perfection of coordination, adaptation, information, stimulation, restriction of opportunism, controlling (in short -minimizing transaction costs) of participating actors (decision-makers, implementers, beneficiaries, other stakeholders).
+It is rather a permanent process which is to improve eco-management along with evolution of natural environment, individual and communities (social) awareness and preferences, and Comparative institutional analysis let define efficiency and potential of divers mechanisms and modes of management to deal with diverse problems and risks associated with natural environment.
+Moreover, it let improve design of the new forms of public intervention according to the specific market, institutional and natural environment of a particular farms, eco-system, region, sub-sector, country, and in terms of perfection of coordination, adaptation, information, stimulation, restriction of opportunism, controlling (in short - minimizing transaction costs) of participating actors (decision-makers, implementers, beneficiaries, other stakeholders).